zepto-lang/module/README.md

 # Usage

-After importing `module.zp`, you can create and import modules like so:
+You can create and import modules like so (no need to import the file, as it is part of the standard library):
 ```clojure
 (load "module.zp")
 (module "mathematica"